 keen eyes noting shapes in the fog before he encountered them.

 Ah, it had been too long since he'd run like the wind!
-He snorted at the stink of the Thames, reveled in
+He snorted at the stink of the Thames, reveled in the

-animal-self was acutely aware of the feel of her body, the warmth of her skin.
+was acutely aware of the feel of her body, the warmth of her skin.

 Sterling shifted when he reached his flat, reaching behind him as he gained two legs, easing the woman